Welcome

 Email

-AvailabilityI work half-time at UWA, and am normally only on campus on Mondays and Tuesdays.
+AvailabilityI work half-time at UWA, and am normally only on campus on Tuesdays, Thursdays, and Friday afternoon.

 Weekly activities

-(Note that there are no labs in week 1; labs don’t start until week 2)
+(Note that there are no labs in week 1, beginning Mon 22 July; labs don’t start until week 2)

 Lecture